AyrtonAlbuquerque/OS/README.md

 - Installs FiraCode Nerd Font
 - Applies One Dark Windows theme
 - Adds Unite tool to Startup folder
-- Install a Brower of choice
+- Install a Browser of choice

 ---